 Despite the discomfort dermatographia may cause, the negative reactions may be preventable.
 Consider the following lifestyle changes and preventive measures you can take:

 - Avoid itchy clothes and bedding.
 Wool and synthetic materials are common skin irritants.

 - Use soaps without fragrance.
 These added chemicals and dyes can make your skin itchy.

 - Use a humidifier during cool, dry months.

 - Moisturize your skin daily.
 For best results, use a moisturizing lotion or cream within a few minutes of bathing.

 - Avoid scratching your skin if possible.
 Treating itchy skin can help avoid scratches.

 - Manage your stress.
-Exercise, adequate sleep, and meditation can alleviate a stressful lifestyle.
+Exercise, adequate sleep, and meditation can alleviate stress.